hakuhodo-technologies/scope-rl/docs/quickstart.rst

 .. code-block:: python

-    # import offlinegym modules
+    # import OFRL modules
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalOffPolicyEvaluation as CumulativeDistributionalOPE
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalOffPolicyEvaluation as CumulativeDistributionalOPE
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalDirectMethod as CD_DM
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalDirectMethod as CD_DM
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalTrajectoryWiseImportanceSampling as CD_IS
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalTrajectoryWiseImportanceSampling as CD_IS
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalTrajectoryWiseDoublyRobust as CD_DR
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalTrajectoryWiseDoublyRobust as CD_DR
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalSelfNormalizedTrajectoryWiseImportanceSampling as CD_SNIS
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalSelfNormalizedTrajectoryWiseImportanceSampling as CD_SNIS
-    >>> from offlinegym.ope import DiscreteCumulativeDistributionalSelfNormalizedTrajectoryWiseDoublyRobust as CD_SNDR
+    >>> from ofrl.ope import DiscreteCumulativeDistributionalSelfNormalizedTrajectoryWiseDoublyRobust as CD_SNDR

     # (4) Evaluate the learned policy using cumulative distribution function (in an offline manner)
     # we compare ddqn, cql, and random policy defined in the previous section (i.e., (3) of basic OPE procedure)